CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 a.
 Watch the Video, Interesting Picture for Lab 2, on Canvas.
 Note that the versions used in the video may be older than the ones you'll use - use the same versions that you used in Lab 1.

 b.
-Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml (see below for where to copy these files into) from:
+Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, result.jsp, and web.xml (see below for where to copy these files into) from:

 https://github.com/CMU-Heinz-95702/Lab2-InterestingPicture